The 5 Things Men 40+ Want in Life (and How to Get Them)

 This blog has been my own “labour of love.”

-It’s took me 6 years of working with men to be able to identify the common patterns and themes in men’s lives, extract from that the 5 standout things men 40+ want in life and 8 weeks to pull that together, draft and write this blog.
 I expected writing this blog to be a mechanical process of translating patterns to text.
 But the truth is, it’s changed me.
 Just through the act of writing this blog, I’ve got clearer on ‘why’ these 5 things are important—to me, to men, to humans, to the world—which has made me do them more.
-I’ve found myself spontaneously heading out for an evening swim in the bay, meandering through one of Melbourne’s many gardens, smiling when the morning sun hits my face, getting absorbed in writing and just feeling more grateful for a slower pace of living and for being alive.
+I’ve found myself spontaneously heading out for an evening swim in Port Phillip Bay, meandering through one of Melbourne’s many gardens, smiling when the morning sun hits my face, getting absorbed in writing and just feeling more grateful for a slower pace of living and for being alive.

 It’s enriched my life.